wthayer-fastly/documents/docs/SCWG-charter.md

 * If a Government Certificate Issuer is required by its Certificate Policy to use a different internal audit scheme, it MAY use such scheme provided that the audit either (a) encompasses all requirements of one of the above schemes or (b) consists of comparable criteria that are available for public review.

 These audit reports must also meet the following requirements:
-* They must report on the operational effectiveness of controls for a historic period of at least 60 days;
+* They must report on the operational effectiveness of controls for a historic period of at least sixty (60) days;
-* No more than 27 months have elapsed since the beginning of the reported-on period and no more than 15 months since the end of the reported-on period;
+* No more than twenty-seven (27) months have elapsed since the beginning of the reported-on period and no more than fifteen (15) months since the end of the reported-on period;
 * The audit report was prepared by a properly-Qualified Auditor.

 In addition, the member organization actively issues certificates to Web servers that are openly accessible from the Internet, such certificates being treated as valid when using a browser created by a Certificate Consumer Member.
 Applicants that are not actively issuing certificates but otherwise meet membership criteria may be granted Associate Member status under Bylaw Sec.
 3.1 for a period of time to be designated by the SCWG.